majnun917/majnun917/README.md

 ---

 ### 🚀: About Me:
- I'm a fullstack developer student with a passion for programming, blockchain technology and information technology, working on various academic and personal projects to strengthen my technical skills.
+ I'm a fullstack developer with a passion for programming, blockchain technology and information technology, working on various academic and personal projects to strengthen my technical skills.

    - 🌱: I'm still learning: Golang, JavaScript, Java, Rust, Solidity, Database, Agile methodologies, Git, Docker ...